 In the future, if functionality for engineering software is added, this may well become a good option, however, at the moment, we advise caution when buying this.

 Keyboards come in different variants concerning their form factor.
 The one that we recommend for you as an engineer is the full-sized keyboard with 104 keys.

-This form factor includes function row, arrow keys, and a number pad.
+This form factor includes a function row, arrow keys, and a number pad.
 These are also the most common keyboards with dedicated programmable/macro buttons.

 Ten Key Less (TKL)

 Ten keyless are popular among engineers and CAD users who want to buy a separate numpad or a separate programmable hotkey pad for themselves so that they can manually position it as per their preference.

 You will also find some users who prefer the small 60% keyboards.
 These are basically mini keyboards that have 60% of the keys a normal keyboard does.

 These keyboards ditch the function keys and even arrow keys.
 They are often intended for gamers.

 They are certainly not recommended for CAD users.